 You can manage certificates for handling SSL-secured web traffic on Web Gateway and make them available for cloud use.

-When managed on this platform, Skyhigh Security WSGS is part of the solution known as Skyhigh Security Mobile Cloud Security (MMCS) 2.0, which allows mobile devices to be included among the end-user systems that Skyhigh Security WSGS protects.
+When managed on this platform, Skyhigh Security WGCS is part of the solution known as Skyhigh Security Mobile Cloud Security (MMCS) 2.0, which allows mobile devices to be included among the end-user systems that Skyhigh Security WGCS protects.

 You can add CA certificates on the Web Gateway interface.
 The certificates are stored, along with user and group mapping information as configuration for MMCS.

-The synchronization process that is in place to synchronize configuration data between Web Gateway and Skyhigh Security WSGS under what is known as the Web Hybrid solution ensures that any MMCS configuration created or modified on Web Gateway is known on Skyhigh Security WSGS.
+The synchronization process that is in place to synchronize configuration data between Web Gateway and Skyhigh Security WGCS under what is known as the Web Hybrid solution ensures that any MMCS configuration created or modified on Web Gateway is known on Skyhigh Security WGCS.

 Managing CA certificates for cloud use on Web Gateway includes:

 - Testing certificates

 Information about expired certificates can be retrieved when a certificate test is performed.

 Several mobile apps use certificate pinning to ensure they communicate with authorized web servers.
 This means that issues can arise when Skyhigh Security WGCS replaces a server certificate with a certificate of its own.